 Note: This article describes typical dosages for Ozempic provided by the drug’s manufacturer.
 When taking Ozempic, always follow the dosage instructions prescribed by your doctor.

 The Ozempic dosage your doctor prescribes will depend on the type and severity of the condition you’re using Ozempic to treat.
-They’ll prescribe the smallest effective dosage that works to lower your blood sugar levels.
+They’ll prescribe the smallest effective dosage that works to manage your blood sugar levels.

 Keep reading for an Ozempic dosage guide for common dosages.